 How can you arrange these 10 matches in four piles so that when you move one match from three of the piles into the fourth, you end up with the same arrangement?

 Can you see why 2 by 2 could be 5?
-Can you predict what 2 by 10
+Can you predict what 2 by 10 will be?

-What would be the smallest number of moves needed to move a Knight from a chess set from one corner to the opposite corner of a 99 by
+What would be the smallest number of moves needed to move a Knight from a chess set from one corner to the opposite corner of a 99 by 99 square board?

 Imagine starting with one yellow cube and covering it all over with a single layer of red cubes, and then covering that cube with a layer of blue cubes.
 How many red and blue cubes would you need?

 Find the sum and difference between a pair of two-digit numbers.
 Now find the sum and difference between the sum and difference!
 What happens?

 Delight your friends with this cunning trick!
-Can you explain how
+Can you explain how it works?

 Can you continue this pattern of triangles and begin to predict how many sticks are used for each new "layer"?